Geert Lovink

-Geert Lovink (born 1959, Amsterdam) is a Dutch media theorist and critic of digital culture.
+Geert Lovink (born 30 August 1959) is a Dutch media theorist and critic of digital culture.
 He is the founding director of the Institute of Network Cultures (INC), an Amsterdam-based research organization focused on internet studies and digital media.

 Academic career

 Lovink has held teaching and research positions at several institutions.
 Since 2004, he has been a researcher with the Faculty of Digital Media and Creative Industries at the Amsterdam University of Applied Sciences, where he also leads the INC. Until 2013, he was associate professor of new media at the University of Amsterdam.

 From 2007 to 2017, he taught Media Theory at the European Graduate School, where he supervised PhD students.
 In December 2021, he was appointed Professor of Art and Network Cultures.

 Lovink has a Masters Degree in Political Science from the University of Amsterdam, a PhD from the University of Melbourne, and was a postdoctoral fellow at the University of Queensland.